similicious/hibiscus-server-docker/README.md

 docker build -t hibiscus-server --build-arg HIBISCUS_VERSION=2.10.24 .
 ```

+## Available Tags

+The following tags are available from the GitHub Container Registry:

+- `latest`: Latest build from the main branch
+- `2.10.24`: Specific version releases
+- `<sha>`: Specific commit builds

 ## Security Notes

 - The server runs as non-root user 'hibiscus'
 - All data is persisted in a Docker volume
 - HTTPS is enabled by default
 - Sensitive data is stored in the persistent volume
+- Images are signed and include SBOM and provenance attestations